Skip to main content

 kubectl --context karmada-apiserver apply -f workload-rebalancer.yaml

-Step 4: check the status of WorkloadRebalancer.
+Step 4: Check the status of WorkloadRebalancer.

 Run the following command: